Overview

 Synopsis:

-1. EVENT: The Program Manager – SOF Lethality (PM-SL), in cooperation with the Joint Services Small Arms Program (JSSAP) and OUSD R&E, P&E, Foreign Comparative Testing (FCT) Office, will conduct the International Special Operations Forces (ISOF) Range 2026, 14-15 April 2026 at the Nevada Test and Training Range (NTTR), NV.
+1. EVENT: The Program Manager – SOF Lethality (PM-SL), in cooperation with the Joint Services Small Arms Program (JSSAP), OUSW R&E, P&E, Foreign Comparative Testing (FCT) Office, and OASW (SO/LIC) SSO Capability, Development, and Innovation (CD&I) will conduct the International Special Operations Forces (ISOF) Range 2026, 14-15 April 2026 at the Nevada Test and Training Range (NTTR), NV.
 In addition, there will be an opportunity for selected novel technologies to participate in the Last Line of Defense (LLOD) rodeo on 12 April 2026 for small-unit counter-unmanned aircraft systems (cUAS) testing.

 1. This Request for Information (RFI) is NOT a solicitation for proposals, proposal abstracts, or quotations.
 The purpose of this RFI is to invite technology demonstration candidates from private industry, government Research and Development (R&D) organizations/labs, academia, and individuals (hereinafter “respondents”) to apply with an exhibitor technology application addressing innovative lethality technologies to exhibit at ISOF Range 2026.
 For the audience, U.S. Special Operations Command (USSOCOM) will provide Special Operations Forces (SOF) end users, SOF component combat developers, government technical engineers, contracting officers, the USSOCOM program management office, thirty(+) invited international SOF units, federal law enforcement special units, inter-agency special units, federal RDT&E agencies, and the United States Army, Navy, Air Force, Space Force, Marine Corps, and Coast Guard combat development offices (hereinafter “attendees”).
 The attendees will use ISOF Range 2026 to conduct “hands-on” market research of technology to address lethality gaps and inform future requirements.
 The attendees will provide selected respondent technology applications with written feedback on their demonstrated technologies.
 For the ISOF Range 2026 event, technology applications will be submitted to Phoenix Defence website: https://isofrange.com/ (see section C).